The airport security check is one of the main reasons that you need to arrive early at the airport.

 3. Prepare your ID and boarding pass in advance

 If you’re planning on using a digital copy of your boarding pass it pays to make sure that you have offline access to it.
 It’s smart to take a screenshot of it or download a copy just in case for whatever reason you lose access to the web at any given point.
+Even if you have a printed boarding pass, I always recommend to have a digital copy of the rest of your travel documents.
+TripIt is a great app that centralizes all your travel info in one place - you can upoad your boarding pass and a copy of your passport and have them with you at all times.

 5. Have your laptop and carry-on liquids ready for inspection